AMartins87/world-of-makaton/README.md

 1. In the GitHub repository, navigate to the **Settings** tab, then **Pages** section
 2. From the **Source** section drop-down menu, select the **Branch:main**
 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-4. Now this site is live and published at (https://amartins87.github.io/world-of-makaton/)
+4. Now this site is live and published on https://amartins87.github.io/world-of-makaton/.

 <a></a>
 ## **CREDITS**